 2006 On 5 May 2006 María Cristina Masaveu Peterson created the Foundation.
 Its Registration in the Foundations Registry was published in Official State Gazette (BOE) no. 173.
 She died on 14 November 2006, seven months after creating the Foundation.

-Responsible: Fundación María Cristina Masaveu Peterson.
-Purpose: installation of analytical, personalization and advertising cookies.
-Type of data: measurement of activity on the website, personalization of content based on data obtained from the browser.
-You can check our Cookies Policy
+Responsible: María Cristina Masaveu Peterson Foundation.
+Purpose: installation of analytical, customization and advertising cookies.
+Type of data: measurement of the activity on the website, personalization of content based on data obtained from the browser.
+You can consult our